lkumar93/Robot-Learning/AutonomousSpaceShip/README.txt

- THIS FOLDER CONTAINS THE IMPLEMENTATION OF THE CLASSIC SPACE SHIP GAME IN 2D
+ THIS FOLDER CONTAINS THE IMPLEMENTATION OF A SELF DRIVING SPACE SHIP

  AUTHOR : LAKSHMAN KUMAR
  AFFILIATION : UNIVERSITY OF MARYLAND, MARYLAND ROBOTICS CENTER